Khushi2325/Resume-AI-Spark/README.md

 ![Project banner](./readme-banner.svg)

 A polished resume builder and presentation workspace for Khushi Chorvadi.
-The app combines a live resume editor, a premium print-ready preview, and a server-side Gemini assistant for rewriting, improving, and applying resume suggestions.
+The app combines a live resume editor, a premium print-ready preview, and a clean export flow for creating a strong personal presentation.

 ## What it does